importance-language-logoimportance-language-logoimportance-language-logoimportance-language-logo

 What is the Arabic Language?

+Arabic is a Semitic language originating from the Arabian peninsula.
 With its Origins in the 6th Century, the Muslim World expanded, Arabic spread into Africa and Asia.
 The distribution of the Arabic language began within the seventh century throughout the Islamic conquests which expanded Arabic’s reach from the Middle Eastern countries into Northern Africa.
 Arabic began to prosper for a while before having to incorporate new words and technological dependent terms.

 Arabic is considered to be one of the oldest languages in the world with a wealth of knowledge that Archeologists to this day are still trying to uncover.
 Importance of Arabic has roots going back as far as the sixth century.
 The Middle East has a rich storytelling history that has produced some of the most remarkable stories such as the Arabian Nights, Ali Baba, and Aladdin.
 Arabs have also made significant contributions in such areas as mathematics, navigation, belly dancing, astrology, and architecture.